metacpan/metacpan-cpan-extracted/distros/A/App-optex-textconv/README.md

 ## GIT

-Those are sample configurations using [App::optex::textconv](https://metacpan.org/pod/App::optex::textconv) in git environment.
+These are sample configurations using [App::optex::textconv](https://metacpan.org/pod/App::optex::textconv) in git environment.

         ~/.gitconfig